 Proposal Board Recommendation Vote Required Broker Discretionary Voting Allowed?
-Proposal 1: Election of three Class II directors FOR Plurality of Votes Cast No Proposal 2: Ratification of the selection of PricewaterhouseCoopers LLP ("PwC") as our independent registered public accounting firm FOR Majority of Votes Cast Yes Proposal 3: Advisory vote on executive compensation FOR Majority of Votes Cast No
+Proposal 1: Election of three Class III directors FOR Plurality of Votes Cast No Proposal 2: Ratification of the selection of PricewaterhouseCoopers LLP ("PwC") as our independent registered public accounting firm FOR Majority of Votes Cast Yes Proposal 3: Advisory vote on executive compensation FOR Majority of Votes Cast No Proposal 4: Approval of an amendment to our Certificate of Incorporation to include a federal forum selection provision FOR Majority of Shares Issued and Outstanding No

 Plurality of Votes Cast means that, with respect to Proposal 1, the nominees for director receiving the greatest number of votes will be elected.
-With respect to Proposal 1, withheld votes, abstentions and broker non-votes will have no effect on the election of a nominee.
+Withheld votes, abstentions and broker non-votes will have no effect on the election of a nominee.